-One is the field of strength and muscle building, the other is real life athleticism and performance.
-Even though there may be a superficial relation between the two, they not always go hand in hand.
+One is the field of strength and muscle building, the other is real-life athleticism and performance.
+Even though there may be a superficial relationship between the two, they do not always go hand in hand.

 A fact that the author claims he experienced on himself while getting stronger in the weights room, but performing poorly in sports and daily life.

 The Power Primer method addresses this problem by utilizing a strategy called the Size Principle, which says that you can use muscle fibers when training in two ways, lifting heavier or lifting lighter but as fast as possible.
 This is a well-documented idea called Henneman’s size principle.
 (Henneman on Wiki).

 Eric Bach also noticed that when lifting heavy all the time not only did athletic performance NOT improve noticeably in real terms, but there were also a whole host of other problems springing up along the way, like battered joints and a still high body fat ratio.

 More than that, without explosive movements, like jumping, throwing, sprinting, or pushing/pulling lighter weights faster, your body becomes stuck in a rut as it has no reason to become athletic, even if it is strong.